- How is cancer of the esophagus treated?

 PDT can cause swelling in the esophagus for a few days, which may lead to some problems swallowing.
 Strictures (areas of extreme narrowing) can also occur in some patients.
 These often need to be treated by with dilation.
 Other possible side effects include bleeding or holes in the esophagus.

 Some of this drug also collects in normal cells in the body, such as skin and eye cells.
 This can make you very sensitive to sunlight or strong indoor lights.
 Too much exposure can cause serious skin reactions, which is why doctors recommend staying out of any strong light for 4 to 6 weeks after the injection.

 This treatment can cure some very early esophageal cancers that have not spread to deeper tissues.
 But this procedure destroys the tissue, so it can be hard to be certain that the cancer hasn’t spread into deeper layers of the esophagus.
 Since the light used in PDT can only reach those cancer cells near the surface of the esophagus, cells of deeper cancers could be left behind, and grow into a new tumor.
 People getting this treatment need to have follow-up endoscopies to make sure the cancer hasn’t grown back.
 They also need to stay on a drug called a proton pump inhibitor to stop stomach acid production.

-For more information on this technique, please see our document Photodynamic Therapy.
+For more information on this technique, see Photodynamic Therapy.